 An internship is a position that allows you to gain experience in the career field you are considering.
 Typically, the position allows you to develop new skills and offers both training and supervision.
-For comprehensive information, check out our Internship Guide Handout
+For comprehensive information, check out our Internship Guide (PDF).

-Top Tips for Planning Your Internship
+3 Tips for Internship Planning

 - Know what you want before you start searching.
 What type of internship are you looking for?
 What skills do you most want to develop?
 What type of organization and work environment fit your interest and values?